The Child Neurodiversity Specialists

 He is a behavioural change expert who spent over 15 years advising the leadership teams of Coca-Cola, Amazon, Microsoft, Virgin Atlantic, Hewlett-Packard, Heineken, PwC, Vodafone and AstraZeneca on developing high-performance mindset, strength in adversity and leading through change.
 He has also spoken at the United Nations on the topic of resilience and been featured on the BBC, 1News, Seven Sharp, NewsTalkZB, Men’s Health, Women’s Weekly and the Dom Harvey Podcast.

-As a neurodiverse dad in a neurodiverse family, Freddie knows exactly what the struggle feels like.
+As a neurodivergent dad in a neurodiverse family, Freddie knows exactly what the struggle feels like.

 Before his ADHD diagnosis, Freddie was ‘chronically overwhelmed’, depressed and unfit.
 After his diagnosis, he went on to cross the Sahara Desert on foot in ‘The World’s Toughest Race’, run across the frozen Arctic towards the North Pole, race 100 miles non-stop…and he’s a Guinness World Record holder.